Ängsö National Park: History

 The island is not only a cultural and historical monument but it is a preserved piece of old Sweden.
 In the 17th century Ängsö consisted of two islands with a narrow sound between them and was used for moving by the farmers who lived on the island of Väringsö.
 But when the land rose from the sea, they joined and now the sound is a green meadow called Stormier.
 It lies in Stockholm's skärgård, between Norrtälje and Stockholm.
-It is situated 8 km from Bergsharma, in Norrtälje municipality, Stockholm County.
+It is situated 8 km from Bergshamra, in Stockholm County.

 Ängsö is considered to be a national park as a whole.
 In 1909, the authorities founded nine national parks in Sweden and Ängsö was chosen one of them for its rich flower cultural environment.
 Then it was split from Väringsö.

 One of the initiators was Ivar Afzelius who from 1892 was a summer resident on Väringsö.
 The park was extended in 1988 and now occupies the entire area of 195 ha.